YamElgabsi/MooVie-movie_database/README.md

 ## Technologies and Packages Used

-MoView utilizes the following technologies, frameworks, and NuGet packages:
+MooVie utilizes the following technologies, frameworks, and NuGet packages:

 - C# .NET 7.0 Web API: Backend development framework for building the API endpoints.
 - WPF (Windows Presentation Foundation): Used to create the user interface for the desktop application.